manthey/offline-whisper/README.md

 ## Overview

-This plugin provides speech-to-text transcription for Obsidian using OpenAI's Whisper models.
+This plugin provides speech-to-text transcription for Obsidian using Whisper models.
 It is designed to function entirely offline after the initial model download.
-It supports both desktop and mobile environments, utilizing different backends optimized for each platform's architecture.
+It supports both desktop and mobile environments.

 ## Platform Implementation

 The plugin uses different underlying engines to ensure performance and compatibility across devices.

 On desktop operating systems (Windows, MacOS, Linux), the plugin utilizes `whisper.cpp`.
-One first use, the appropriate `whisper.cpp` command-line binary is downloaded for the operation system.
+One first use, the appropriate `whisper.cpp` command-line binary is downloaded for the operating system.

 On mobile operating systems (Android, iOS), the plugin utilizes a bundled version of transformers.js that runs via WebAssembly.